haggj/real-time-threat-detection/README.md

 ![alt text](architecture.png "Architecture")

-It consists of the following components:
+The repository consists of the following components:

 ## Honeypot (port 22)
 A Cowrie honeypot that monitors live attacks and produces logs.
 The honeypot is the most important information source of our RTTD.
 The logs of the honeypot are used to investigate the attackers and their behaviour.
 Moreover, the logs are used by the RTTD system to dynamically configure the firewall to secure the system.